Wigan Athletic boss 'aggrieved' at referee following Leeds United loss

 But Latics were behind the 8-ball from the 20-minute mark, when Joe Williams was dismissed for a second bookable offence.

-After tripping Stuart Dallas inside nine minutes, Williams then reacted angrily to a Leeds foul which led to him being ordered off.
+After tripping Stuart Dallas inside nine minutes, Williams then felled Bamford with a crude lunge 11 minutes later.

 And while Cook didn't have a problem with the second yellow card, he most certainly did have an issue with Madley's handling of the game.